ABOUT US

 Football ∙ Geneva College

-Sam Cooper was known as a "Rooneyman," the unofficial nickname given to the 1933 Pittsburgh Steelers in honor of the team's founding owner, Art Rooney Sr.
+Sam Cooper was known as a "Rooneyman", the unofficial nickname given to the 1933 Pittsburgh Steelers in honor of the team's founding owner, Art Rooney Sr.

 Sam played tackle for the Pittsburgh Pirates, who would end the season with a 3-6-2 record.
 Sam's teammates on the Pirates included Beaver County Sports Hall of Famers Franklin Hood and Forrest Douds.

 Sam played professionally only one season and left to become a superintendent at a boys' home.
-During his career, Sam was a teacher, coach, and a principal, and worked for a steel company and worked on a farm.
+During his career, Sam was a teacher, a coach, and a principal, and worked for a steel company and on a farm.

 In 1982, the 50th season of the Pittsburgh Steelers franchise, Sam was honored at halftime of a game, along with other members of the inaugural Steelers team.
 Sam was inducted into the Geneva College Athletics Hall of Fame as part of its 2020 Legacy Hall of Fame Class.